The Unusual Broadband X-ray Spectral Variability of NGC 1313 X-1 seen with XMM$-$Newton, Chandra and NuSTAR: Spectral Analysis

 The nine broadband spectra extracted are shown in Figure \ref{fig_spec}.
 The spectral variability exhibited by \ngc\ shows remarkable similarity to the behaviour seen from Holmberg IX X-1 (\citealt{Walton14hoIX, Walton17hoIX, Luangtip16}), another well-studied ULX; the variability is strong at lower energies (below $\sim$10\,keV), with the spectrum becoming more centrally peaked at higher fluxes, but the higher energy data (above $\sim$10\,keV) appears to remain extremely similar for all of the spectra compiled to date.
 To illustrate this, we model the \nustar\ data above 10\,keV with a simple powerlaw model.
-The photon indices are all consistent within their 90\% confidence limits ($\Gamma \sim 3.2$), and the 10--40\,keV fluxes only vary by at most a factor of $\sim$1.5, despite the factor of $>$3 differences seen at $\sim$3\,keV.
+The photon indices are all consistent within their 90\% confidence limits (fitting all of the datasets together we find $\Gamma = 3.2 \pm 0.1$), and the 10--40\,keV fluxes only vary by at most a factor of $\sim$1.5, despite the factor of $>$3 differences seen at $\sim$3\,keV.